aristotle-tek/trump-truth-social-archive/README.md

 ## GitHub Actions automation

-The scraper runs every hour at 47 minutes past using a GitHub Actions workflow and environment secrets for AWS and ScrapeOps.
+The scraper runs every four hours at 47 minutes past.
+It's using a GitHub Actions workflow and environment secrets for AWS and ScrapeOps.
 In addition to fetching the data, the workflow also copies it to a designated S3 bucket.

 *Note: I'm considering strategies now for periodically rehydrating the archive with updated engeagement analytics (re-posts, replies, etc.) so that we capture changes over time for popular posts.*